ai-update/chatgpt-prompts/README.md

 A collection of prompts for the free version of ChatGPT.

-The primary purpose of this project is to offer a diverse range of prompt templates that can be used to interact with ChatGPT effectively.
+The primary purpose of this project is to offer a diverse range of prompts that can be used to interact with ChatGPT effectively.

-These templates are designed to streamline the process of generating high-quality responses from ChatGPT; making it easier for developers, researchers, and enthusiasts to harness the full potential of the A.I. model.
+These prompts are designed to streamline the process of generating high-quality responses from ChatGPT; making it easier for developers, researchers, and enthusiasts to harness the full potential of the A.I. model.

+**DIY template**

+> {"Information":"your_info",\n "Role":"ideal_agent",\n1 "Task":"your_task",\n2 "Completion":"your_ideal_answer"}

 Made by Cas van Vliet: https://casvanvliet.com

 # List of Prompts

-**DIY template**

-> {"Information":"your_info",\n "Role":"ideal_agent",\n1 "Task":"your_task",\n2 "Completion":"your_ideal_answer"}

 **Schedule Planner**